thejasmeetsingh/rss-aggregator/readme.md

     You can set the respected values as per your need
 - And finally run `docker-compose up` and that's it!

-## Pending modules
+## Pending feature
-- Write an aggregation worker.
+- Save the fetched post into the DB.